rajanadar/VaultSharp/test/VaultSharp.Samples/HowToRunThisTestProgram.md

    ```

 3. Now run this Console App and check the ProgramOutput.txt file in your bin/debug folder.
 4. This file emits 2 blocks of JSON for every vault interaction.
 Block 1 is the JSON returned by the vault server.
 And Block 2 is the JSON of the POCO that we deserialized the Vault server json into.
 It helps me quickly find out if the Vault folks added new JSON fields or not.
-(Their docs doesn't have all fields sometimes)
+(Their docs don't necessarily have all the fields)

-FYI: I dev on a Windows 10 x64 bit OS.
+FYI: I dev on a Windows Machine